galaxyproject/training-material/topics/statistics/tutorials/practical-deep-learning-with-pytorch/tutorial.md

         return x
 ```

+> <question-title></question-title>
+>
-*Question: What are the numbers 30 and 1 in the [`nn.Linear`](https://pytorch.org/docs/stable/generated/torch.nn.Linear.html#torch.nn.Linear) constructor?
-Why were they chosen?*
+> What are the numbers 30 and 1 in the [`nn.Linear`](https://pytorch.org/docs/stable/generated/torch.nn.Linear.html#torch.nn.Linear) constructor?
+Why were they chosen?
+>
+> > <solution-title></solution-title>
+> >
+> > The number 30 is the number of input features, and the number 1 is the number of output features.
+They were chosen based on the breast cancer dataset, which has 30 features and requires a binary classification.
+The output feature is a single value representing the probability of the positive class.
+Importantly, the number of outputs (here 1) also determines the number of neurons in the layer, as each neuron leads to one output.
+> >
+> > {: .solution}
+>
+> {: .question}

+Let's create an instance of the model and perform a single forward pass.
+This means that we will make a prediction using the model without training it.

 ```python
 model = BreastCancerClassifier()